pjose92/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model (DOM) is an interface to web pages.
+It is essentially an API to the page, allowing programs to read and manipulate the page’s content, structure, and styles.

 2. What is an event?

+Event Handler, which is a function that’s called when an event occurs. "click" "mouseover" "keydown"

 3. What is an event listener?

+The Event Listener is an inbuilt function in JavaScript which takes the event to listen for, and a second argument to be called whenever the described event gets fired.

 4. Why would we convert a NodeList into an Array?

+NodeList is an array-like object, but it is limited in the methods you can call on it.

+by converteing to an array you can easuly manipulate the data

 5. What is a component?

+Component is reusable code that can be used to build elements that share functionality and styling.

 ### Git Set up